 Sunscreen was never recommended.
 No surprise here.
 Wearing sunscreen daily is something I have never heard French estheticians promote as they don’t practice it themselves.
 Sunscreen is reserved for visits to the beach.
 One esthetician told me years back “You Americans are into that sunscreen thing.”So all in all, my facial was average.
 Truthfully, it’s hard to dazzle me as I have so much experience but I try to keep open-minded.
 But there just wasn’t much to it.
 It was a traditional facial (and a very expensive one) with no bells and whistles but my skin did look good and needed the attention after a nine hour airplane flight, so I was pleased about that.

 I have talked a lot about French skin care on my blog and when I’m in the hands of a French esthetician, I’m reminded of how the American approach to skin care is better, at least in my opinion.
 I do believe however, that how they live and how they eat is so much better than in the U.S. and it may be one of the reasons why I rarely see French teens or adults with acne.
-I talk about it more on this video here.

 Every esthetician, no matter where they live, has their own personal beliefs about how the skin should be cared for and all estheticians are sincere in their quest to help others have beautiful and healthy-looking skin.
 It’s usually the reason they got into the skin care profession in the first place.

 If you’re an esthetician, I highly encourage you to schedule a facial elsewhere.
 Put yourself in the shoes of being a client as there is always something to learn, and learning means growing.